GDGVIT/Ideas-Frontend/project/README.md

-# This repo is no longer maintained.
+# This repository is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---